Chief Engineer Yacht Jobs

 On larger yachts, more over 50m in length, it wouldn’t be unusual to have one or more electricians or electronics officers working in the Engineering team to help with the AV/IT, communications and other systems that are becoming more complex with each new boat.

 A practical, hands-on Chief Engineer, who can work independently without the assistance of shore parties, is a highly-prized individual who can save the owner thousands of Euros in the long and short term.
-Engineers of this calibre can expect to demand higher wages and other benefits in recognition of his or her skills.
+Engineers of high calibre can expect higher wages and other benefits in recognition of their skills.
 They are not always paid for what they do, but what they know!

-When not working in the yacht engine room, it’s possible the Chief Engineer (and his team perhaps!) would be called to the accommodation to meet with the guests so he must also be presentable and courteous and occasionally, even a bit of a diplomat!
-If the Engineer is working on a smaller vessel, he should expect to work with the rest of the crew to assist in the day to day running of the vessel – working on deck perhaps during anchoring or berthing operations when lack of crew members on board can make these times more difficult.
+When not working in the yacht engine room, it’s possible the Chief Engineer (and his/her team perhaps!) would be called to the accommodation to meet with the guests so s/he must also be presentable and courteous and occasionally, even a bit of a diplomat!
+If the Engineer is working on a smaller vessel, s/he should expect to work with the rest of the crew to assist in the day to day running of the vessel – working on deck perhaps during anchoring or berthing operations when lack of crew members on board can make these times more difficult.

 Familiarity with the ISM and ISPS code is required along with knowledge of current regulations in respect of MARPOL and SOLAS to ensure the vessel operates in a safe and efficient way.